-The Friends of the Chair (FotC) shall advise and support the Chair of the Coalition and will be comprised of not more than one-third of the Coalition's Membership at any time and include the previous Chair of the Coalition.
-Any Member may volunteer to serve on the FotC.
-Any member of the FotC may withdraw at any time by submitting a letter to the Chair indicating as much.
-If more than one-third of Members express interest, Membership in the FotC will be decided by a secret ballot in which the contending countries are ranked by number of votes they receive.
-Each Coalition member shall be allowed to vote for three (3) countries to serve on the FotC; at the conclusion of voting, the countries that receive the most votes cast shall be selected to serve on the FotC.
+The Steering Committee (SC) shall advise and support the Chair or co-Chairs of the Coalition and will be comprised of not more than one-third of the Coalition's Membership at any time, and include the previous Chair or co-Chairs of the Coalition, as well as the future Chair or co-Chairs, once identified, irrespective of the one-third count.
+Any Member may volunteer to serve on the SC.
+Any Member of the SC may withdraw at any time by submitting a letter to the Chair indicating as much.
+If more than one-third of Members express interest, Membership in the SC will be decided by a secret vote in which the contending countries are ranked by number of votes they receive.
+Each Coalition Member shall be allowed to vote for three (3) countries to serve on the SC; at the conclusion of voting, the countries that receive the most votes cast shall be selected to serve on the SC.
 At least half of the Membership must vote in order for a vote to be valid.

-The responsibilities of the FotC include:
+The responsibilities of the SC include:

-- 1. Supporting the Chair in drafting and delivering on the FOC program of action; - Assisting in the planning and organization of official FOC events, including annual conferences, formal events on the margins of Internet governance, human rights, or other multilateral meetings or conferences; - 3.
+- 1. Supporting the Chair in drafting and delivering on the FOC PoA, and upholding and implementing the FOC's mission: - 2.
+Assisting in the planning and organization of official FOC events, including periodic conferences, formal events on the margins of Internet governance, human rights, or other multilateral meetings or conferences; - 3.
 Proposing decisions on Membership to the FOC; - 4.
 Aiding in the drafting of FOC statements and documents; - 5.
 Supporting the Chair in conducting outreach to governments, civil society groups, businesses, academics, and other Internet stakeholders; - 6.
 Recruiting future Chairs; - 7.
-Other duties as requested by the Chair and agreed upon by the FotC.
+Other duties as requested by the Chair and agreed upon by the SC.